-The City receives some Grant funding from both the Federal and State Governments to assist in the management, maintenance and operation of the City's road infrastructure, which is a fundamental part of the NSW transport network.
+The City receives grant funding from both the Federal and State Governments to assist in the management, maintenance and operation of the City's road infrastructure, which is a fundamental part of the NSW transport network.

-It is anticipated that ownership of a number of roads will be transferred to the City from the Sydney Harbour Foreshore Authority (SHFA) within the next ten years.
+It is anticipated that ownership of a number of roads will be transferred to the City from the State Government entities within the next ten years.
 Negotiations relating to the terms of any such transfers are ongoing, but it is expected that whilst already constructed and operational, ongoing maintenance requirements of these assets will add to the City's commitments.